 Solar panels for your home are a great long-term investment, but the upfront costs can be intimidating.
 You may be wondering, “Can I afford solar?”.
-In this article, we are going to cover various financing options available as well as the tax breaks, incentives, and rewards on offer.
+In this article, we are going to cover various financing options available as well as the tax breaks, incentives, and rewards on offer – essentially, how to finance solar panels.
 First, let’s look at why solar panels are a good investment and what they cost on average.

 Benefits of Solar Panels

 Great Return on Investment

 Clearly, the number one reason to install solar panels would be to lower your electrical bills.
 In some cases, you could go off the grid completely, but even if you don’t, your bills will be significantly lower.
 Cost of Solar reported that investing in solar had a better ROI than a 30-year treasury bond in ⅔ of the states.
 Furthermore, they found that solar earned homeowners back their money in 49 out of 50 states.
 If you’d like to find out how much you can save in the long run, Google has a great tool that will calculate your savings over the next 20 years.

 Installing solar power in your house will significantly increase the value of your property.
 This is always good news when you might look to sell at some point in the future.
 Note that the demand for properties with solar power is also on the increase.

 Last, but certainly not least, solar energy helps cut down on the need for other resources to produce energy (for instance, energy generated from a coal-fired power station).
 This means your home’s carbon footprint is significantly reduced.
 In the U.S., buildings contribute 38% of all carbon emissions.
 By installing a solar system in your home, you are reducing your carbon emissions by the equivalent of planting 100 trees per year.

 So solar panels bring with them many benefits, but how much do they cost?

 Solar Panel Cost